↑

 What Is Cottage Cheese?

-Cottage cheese is a fresh cheese that is not ripened or aged.
-It’s made by adding an acid to pasteurized milk, which causes the milk solids to separate from the whey.
-These solids are gently cut into small pieces and drained from the whey, forming curds.
-The curds are agitated or pressed the curd to expel as much as possible.
-The dry curds are mixed with a “dressing” made from cream, milk, citric acid, and salt.
-Just one-half cup provides 13 grams of protein, calcium, potassium, selenium, and B12.
-It’s perfect for high protein cottage cheese recipes!
+Cottage cheese is a fresh, unripened cheese made by adding an acid to pasteurized milk, causing the milk solids to separate from the whey.
+Producers gently cut the solids into small curds and drain away the whey.
+They then stir or press the curds to release excess liquid before mixing them with a creamy dressing made from milk, cream, citric acid, and salt.
+Just one-half cup delivers 13 grams of protein along with calcium, potassium, selenium, and vitamin B12.
+With its impressive nutrition and mild flavor, cottage cheese works beautifully in high-protein cottage cheese recipes.

 What’s The Big Deal About Cottage Cheese?

 People have strong feelings about cottage cheese.
-It’s one of those foods that people either love or hate.
+They either love or hate.
 I love it, and here’s why.

 • Cottage cheese is a delicious, versatile source of protein.